Altair200333/let-me-in-js/Readme.md

 aws configure --profile whitelist-me
 ```

+In case of AWS make sure to use the same name everywhere, i.e. whitelist-me

+## One time check

-Then go to `./scripts/config.json` and verify value of `ipComment` to be the `description` field that you want your IP entries to have
+Go to `./scripts/config.json` and verify value of `ipComment` to be the `description` field that you want your IP entries to have.

 Also veriry `securityGroupId` of AWS related config

+## Daily Usage

-Then execute, it will read the config and use connected account to whitelist current IP
+Execute this, it will read the config and use connected account to whitelist current IP.

 ```sh
 ./whitelist.bat